Turkish Nasty-type patrol boat

 The Turkish Nasty type patrol boats were a set of two fast patrol boats operated by the Turkish Navy during the 1960s and early 1970s.

 Construction

 The two vessels were originally built in Norway for the post-war German Navy, being purchased in the 1960s for evaluation purposes.
 They were built by the Norwegian company Båtservice Verft, of Mandal, to a design based on their prototype fast patrol boat, the Nasty.

-At the end of the evaluation period the German Navy released them in 1964 for transfer to the Turkish navy as military aid.
+At the end of the evaluation period, the German Navy released them in 1964 for transfer to the Turkish navy as military aid.

 Service history

-The two boats were commissioned into the Turkish Navy in 1964 as Doğan ("Falcon") and Martı ("Seagull"), recalling the names of two previous fast attack craft in Turkish service.
+The two boats were commissioned into the Turkish Navy in 1964 as Doğan ("Falcon") & Martı ("Seagull"), recalling the names of two previous fast attack craft in Turkish service.

-However they remained in service for less than 10 years, being discarded in 1973.
+However, they remained in service for less than 10 years, being discarded in 1973.